Program Rules Highlights

 - Contractors must perform all EBB retrofit work in accordance with CEBC Chapter A3 or Standard Plan Set A or Los Angeles City Standard Plan Number One or an engineered plan.

 - All retrofit work is done completely in the crawl space around the perimeter of the foundation.

 - Contractors must ensure that each and every building permit for an EBB retrofit includes the required references to CEBC Chapter A3 or Standard Plan Set A or Los Angeles Standard Plan Number One for a Type 1 Qualifying House or the required references to engineered plans for a Type 2 Qualifying House.

 - Contractors must be listed in the EBB Contractor Directory to be eligible to do EBB retrofit work.
-To be listed in the EBB Contractor Directory, contractors must be licensed by the State of California and have successfully completed the FEMA training.
+To be listed in the EBB Contractor Directory, contractors must be licensed by the State of California and have successfully complete the FEMA training.

 - Contractors may be removed from the Directory in the event EBB determines that the Participating Contractor has failed to meet the program requirements.